FAQ (Frequently Asked Questions)

 Q: Do you have kids, siblings, or pets?

-I have two daughters (one in high school, one in college), two siblings, and no pets as of now.
-My younger daughter was in middle school when I wrote Invisible Emmie, and she gave me lots of help and feedback.
+I have two daughters (both in college) and two siblings.
+My younger daughter was in middle school when I wrote INVISIBLE EMMIE, and she gave me lots of help and feedback.
 My sister and brother are 7 and 9 years older than me respectively.
 So Emmie’s situation is very much like mine…a girl who has siblings, yet grew up feeling like an only child because her sibs were out of the house when she became a tween.